aws-samples/intelligent-shopping-assistant/README.md

 In the Amazon SageMaker -> Notebook instances -> ShoppingGuideNotebook -> intelligent-shopping-assistant/data_load_offline

-* open /opensearch/data_load_csv.ipynb to load the product information with csv format, need to replace the "textEmbeddingEndpoint" parameters.
+* open /opensearch/data_load_csv.ipynb to load the product information with csv format, need to replace the "textEmbeddingEndpoint" parameters with the endpoint of bge-m3 model.

 #### online data load